-In June 2018, the FASB issued ASU No. 2018-08, Clarifying the Scope and Accounting Guidance for Contributions Received and Made (Topic 958).
-The two key areas of this ASU are related to 1) evaluating whether transactions should be accounted for as contributions or as exchange transactions, and 2) determining whether a contribution is conditional and unconditional.
-This standard is effective for fiscal years beginning after December 15, 2018.
-Accordingly, the Organization has adopted this guidance as of July 1, 2019.
+In May 2014, FASB issued ASB No. 2014-09, Revenue from Contracts with Customers (Topic 606), which provides a robust framework for addressing revenue recognition issues and replaces most of the existing revenue recognition guidance including industry-specific guidance, in current U.S. GAAP.
+The standard is effective for nonpublic entities for fiscal years beginning after December 15, 2019.
+Accordingly, the Organization has adopted this guidance as of July 1, 2020.
 No material changes are necessary to conform with the new standard.

-NOTE 13 - FUTURE CHANGES IN ACCOUNTING PRINCIPLES
+NOTE 13 - FUTURE CHANGES IN ACCOUNTING PRINCIPLE